gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 See [NGINX documentation](nginx.md#redirect-http-requests-to-https).

-### Change the default port and the ssl certificate locations
+### Change the default port and the SSL certificate locations

 See
 [NGINX documentation](nginx.md#change-the-default-port-and-the-ssl-certificate-locations).